V. Dinesh Reddy

-He held positions such as Hyderabad Range DIG, Warangal Range DIG, Excise and Prohibition Commissioner, IG Railways, Additional DG of Law and Order AP, Hyderabad city Police Commissioner, APSRTC MD, Director of Vigilance and Enforcement and Director General of Andhra Pradesh Police.
+He held positions such as Hyderabad Range DIG, Warangal Range DIG, Excise and Prohibition Commissioner, IG Railways, Additional DG of Law and Order AP, Commissioner of Police, Hyderabad City, APSRTC MD, Director of Vigilance and Enforcement and Director General of Andhra Pradesh Police.
 He worked in both Telangana and Andhra regions.
 He is also keen in sports and supports it.
 He was elected and he served as The President of Hyderabad Hockey Association and then also as The President of All India Hockey Federation.